 GUI for Redis-Compatible Servers on iPhone

 CacheDeck is a native iOS app that gives you a full visual GUI for Redis-compatible servers, right on your iPhone.
-It is not a web app wrapped in a browser shell, not a remote desktop session, and not a port of a desktop tool.
-Every screen, gesture, and interaction is designed for iOS from the ground up, built with SwiftUI for iOS 17+.
+Every screen, gesture, and interaction is designed for iOS from the ground up, built with SwiftUI for iOS 17+, with no browser shell and no remote desktop session in the path.

 Visual key browser